ashitha-18/text-analyser/README.md

-# text-analyser
+# text-analyzer

-A simple web app that analyses the words of an input string and gives count of characters, words, digits, vowels, consonants etc present in the string.
+A simple web app that analyzes the words of an input string and gives count of characters, words, digits, vowels, consonants etc present in the string.